-With the corona crisis, a lot of people started to play Cards against Humanity over Zoom meetings.
+With coronavirus, a lot of people started to play Cards against Humanity over Zoom meetings.
 Soon after, Cards against Developers was getting a lot of attention.
 In this blog post, we want to highlight the following topics:

 - Why we created a card game as a security company